Skip to content

 blocking_keys List of keys to use for initial blocking All keys in the input data

-blocking_threshold Embedding similarity threshold for considering entries as potential matches None
+blocking_threshold Embedding similarity threshold for considering entries as potential matches Auto-computed if not set

 blocking_conditions List of conditions for initial blocking []